SaiThanhma/Gray-Blur/README.md

 ## Sobel operator
 In order to get a proper result the image will be prepcoessed with a gray filter and a gaussian blur.
 The function then applies a convolution with the Sobel kernel in the x-Direction and in the y-direction.
 The magnitude can be calculated by pythagoras theorem and the gradient by the arctan, which will show an edge with corresponding angel/orientation.

-The following image is representing the gradient angle
+The following image is representing the gradient angle this function:

 <img src="data/gradientcircle.png" width="150" height="150">